paulbradshaw/investigatinginequality/README.md

 # Investigating inequality

-Material for a workshop on investigating inequality using health data
+Material for a workshop on investigating inequality using health data.
+See [slides here](https://github.com/paulbradshaw/investigatinginequality/blob/main/Investigating%20inequalities%20in%20health%20MJA.pdf)

-## Generating ideas
+Key points:

+1. Consider different angles (don’t just look for relationships)
+2. Combine data to identify potential inequalities
+3. Identify the risks (and manage them)

+## 1. Consider different angles

 The [7 common angles for data stories](https://onlinejournalismblog.com/2020/08/11/here-are-the-7-types-of-stories-most-often-found-in-data/) provides a framework to generate ideas for stories around inequality: